Black Friday Deals Are Here 🔔 Free Tools & More SHOP NOW

 Stick

-Stick vacuums tend to be cordless and feature small dirt receptacles that need to be cleaned out frequently due to their size.
+Stick vacuums are often cordless and feature small dirt receptacles that need to be cleaned out frequently due to their size.
 Their primary advantage is how easy they are to maneuver and use since they don’t need to be plugged into an electrical outlet.
-Stick vacuums are slim and lightweight, making them ideal for older users and those with mobility issues.
+Stick vacuums are slim, and their light weight makes them ideal for older users and those with mobility issues.
 Because they take up very little space, they’re also a great choice for those living in small apartments with limited storage space.
 Some are even designed to be wall-mounted so they can be accessed quickly and easily as needed.
-The downside is that they tend to be less powerful than upright and canister models.
+The downside is that they can be less powerful than upright and canister models.

 Robot